ammrat13/ammrat13.github.io/README.md

 posts.

 #### Packages Used
- * `ruby`: Installed from repositories
- * `nodejs`: Installed from repositories
- * `bundler`: Installed locally with Gem and configured to install packages locally
+ * `bundler`: Installed from repositories and configured to install packages locally by running `bundle config set --local PATH $HOME/.gem`